 But first, if you are a medical student deciding what type of residency is next for you, watch this short video about a third-year med student deciding that very thing.
 The video shows that choosing a psychiatry residency opens the door to a fellowship and career in the realm of consultation-liaison psychiatry, working with the medical team in treating behavioral conditions in patients with medical/surgical problems.

-The APA Council on C-L Psychiatry and ACLP are proud to co-host Finding a C-L Psychiatry Job 101.
+The APA Council on C-L Psychiatry and ACLP co-hosted Finding a C-L Psychiatry Job 101.
 In this virtual Q&A, our panelists discussed what C-L jobs look like on the faculty side, inpatient vs outpatient and academic vs private, the timeline for applying for jobs, how to know when to move, and developing your career in C-L. Intended for both trainees and current C-L psychiatrists, this webinar provides practical tips on finding your place in C-L. Watch the recording below.

 Consultation-liaison psychiatry (formerly psychosomatic medicine) was recognized as a subspecialty by the American Board of Medical Specialties in 2004.
 Board certification in C-L Psychiatry requires completion of a one-year accredited fellowship in the field, and passing a written exam in the field.
 For an overview of the process and the practice of C-L Psychiatry, see “Why Consider Fellowship Training in Consultation-Liaison Psychiatry?”